Flagstone flooring is a fabulous investment and a great addition to any home. With so many beautiful designs

 Surface finishes for flagstone floors

 Then, there’s the actual surface of the slab.
-Here, the main options include:
+Here, the

 - Tumbling – creates an aged look; softens the colour tone and gives a slightly roughened surface.